 Modules

 Lmod is a Lua based module software management system that helps manage the user environment (PATH, LD_LIBRARY_PATH) through module files.
-LMOD is used on the HPC systems Gaea, Hera, and Jet.
+LMOD is used on the HPC systems Gaea, Ursa, Hera, Jet, and the MSU systems Hercules and Orion.

 View Active Modules